 Brand Morgan is founder and CEO of Brand Properties.
 Brand started this company in 1998 and partnered with other real estate companies.
 He acquired and developed many properties in Gwinnett including the apartment complex The Overlook at Gwinnett Stadium, One Sugarloaf Centre, a class A office building LEED certified, and Buford Village, a mixed used development in Buford, GA.
 Future projects include a mixed-use development around the Gwinnett Stadium.
 Brand is involved on the Board of Directors for The Brand Banking Company, The 1818 Club, The 9 O’Clocks, The Center for the Visually Impaired, The Cystic Fibrosis Foundation and The Gwinnett Children’s Shelter.

 Reinaldo Pascual is a corporate partner at Paul Hastings LLP specializing in mergers & acquisitions and securities.
 Mr. Pascual received his AB cum laude from Syracuse University and his JD magna cum laude from Creighton University School of Law.
 Mr. Pascual has been recognized as a “Leading Lawyer” for Corporate/Mergers and Acquisition Law by prestigious Chambers USA: America’s Leading Lawyers for Business every year since 2004.
-Since 2007 he has also been listed in every edition of Best Lawyers in America for corporate law and mergers and acquisition law.
+Since 2007, he has also been listed in every edition of Best Lawyers in America for corporate law and mergers and acquisition law.
 Mr. Pascual has been named a Georgia Super Lawyer by Atlanta Magazine every year since 2004.
-He is a Director of the Metropolitan Atlanta Chamber of Commerce and the Georgia Association of Latino Elected Officials; is the chair of the Syracuse University Georgia Advisory Council, and a member of the Georgia Advisory Council of ACCIÓN USA and the Atlanta Business Forum.
+He serves on the board of trustees of Syracuse University, on the board of directors of the Metro Atlanta Chamber and the Georgia Association of Latino Elected Officials and is a member of the Atlanta Business Forum.
 Mr. Pascual is also a member of the Leadership Atlanta Class of 2000.
 He and his wife Eugenia have three children.